ImperialCollegeLondon/grad_school_software_engineering_course/_episodes/l1-05-tools-III.md

 - Remember how to install and use a linter in vscode without sweat
 keypoints:
 - Linting is about discovering errors and code-smells before running the code
-- It shortcuts the `edit-run-debug and repeat` workflow
+- It shortcuts the "edit-run-debug and repeat" workflow
-- Almost all editors and IDE's have some means to setup an automatic linters
+- Almost all editors and IDEs have some means to setup automatic linting
-- 5 minutes to setup a linter is redeemed across the time of the project
-- I.e. the cost is close to nothing
+- 5 minutes to setup a linter is redeemed across the time of the project i.e. the cost is close to nothing
 ---

-# What is linting?
+## What is linting?

-Linters enforce [style rules](https://lintlyci.github.io/Flake8Rules/) on the code, e.g.:
+Linters enforce [style rules](https://lintlyci.github.io/Flake8Rules/) on your code such as:

 - disallow one letter variables outside of loops
 - use `lower_snake_case` for variables
 - use `CamelCase` for classes